-Module 14: The Place of Proxi
+Module 15: The Place of Proximate Causation

-- Plasgraf v Long Island Railroad - o Railroad not liable for injury to P when fireworks went off and caused scales to move.

-Under foreseeability test, it was not reasonable to hold railroad's alleged negligence was cause of P's injuries.
-The explosion was proximate cause, and railroad could not have reasonably expected such a disaster.
+- Plasgraf v Long Island Railroad - Railroad not liable for injury to P when they dropped an unlabled box with fireworks in it causing an explosion scales to fall on a person on the platform. - Under foreseeability test, it was not reasonable to hold railroad's alleged negligence was cause of P's injuries.
+The explosion was proximate cause, and railroad could not have reasonably expected such a disaster. - older court decisions used to explain proximate cause in terms of space - Example: Ryan v.
+NY Central Railroad The railroad was liable for the fire in the first building caused by their train, but not for subsequent ones.
+The A-Z opinion.

-Module 15: Various Tests for Proximate Causation
+Module 16: Various Tests for Proximate Causation

-Proximate Causation: When the cause is close enough to hold one liable A cause that does not necessarily or immediately cause an event or injury Most issues of proximate cause can be resolved by the foreseeability test or by the harm-within-the-risk-test.
+Proximate Causation: When the cause is close enough to hold one liable A cause that does not neccessarily or immediately cause an event or injury Most issues of proximate cause can be resolved by the foreseeability test or by the harm-within-the-risk-test.